cythorg/twitch_archiver/README.md

    The resulting string consisting of 30 alphanumerical characters is your OAuth token
    Credit for the above explaination as well as more information can be found at https://streamlink.github.io/cli/plugins/twitch.html

+ - Other options
+   The following options are an interface for options in the streamlink twitch plugin
+   Their values can be either True or False, represented by `1` or `0` respectivelty

+   `record_reruns`
+   Has a default value `record_reruns=0`
+   Determines whether streams labelled as 're-runs' by the broadcaster will be recorded

+   `disable_hosting`
+   Has a default value `disable_hosting=1`
+   Determines whether the script will record streams when the streamer is 'hosting' another channel
+   Note this is untested and may cause strange behaviour or other issues

+   `disable_ads`
+   Has a default value `disable_ads=1`
+   Determines whether the the script will record adverts embedded into the stream
+   If for some reason you would like to watch ads in your stream, feel free to change this, I do not know why you would do this to yourself

 ## A mini tutorial
 //todo